10up/windows-azure-storage/readme.txt

 == Description ==

 This WordPress plugin allows you to use Windows Azure Storage Service to host your media for your WordPress powered blog.
-Windows Azure Storage is a cheap and cost effective way to scale storage of your site without having to go through the expense of setting up the infrastructure for a content delivery.
+Windows Azure Storage is an effective way to scale storage of your site without having to go through the expense of setting up the infrastructure for a content delivery.

 Please refer UserGuide.pdf for learning more about the plugin.